Product design, strategy, & leadership

 On the Wellframe web dashboard, health plan staff — primarily care managers, who support members who struggle with their chronic diseases or complex conditions — manage and prioritize their caseload, message and engage with their members, and customize their members’ experience with content appropriate to where their members are at.

-30% of all members who successfully onboarded needed help from the Wellframe Support team to do so.
+• 30% of successful signups required help from the Wellframe Support team to complete the flow;

 The Robinhood investing app, one of the north stars I examined at length.
 I liked their focus on low cognitive load, by only having the user fill out one field at a time.